architecture module¶

 -

-Return type: (a tuple of instructions and empty string) or (or None and error string)
+- Deprecated method provided for compatibility.
+Architecture plugins should override - assemble.- Parameters: - Returns: - the bytes for the assembled instructions or error string - Return type: - (a tuple of instructions and empty string) or (or None and error string)

 -